Related articles

 Popper: ['popper.js', 'default']

-}));const config = environment.toWebpackConfig();config.resolve.alias = {
+})); const config = environment.toWebpackConfig (); config.resolve.alias = {

-};module.exports = environment;
+}; module.exports = environment;

-Organizing your assets
+Organize your assets

-Note that this project frontend is not a javascript app such as Vue, Angular or ReactJs.
-The following organization is fitted for a regular project with Sass, JQuery and Images.
+Note that the frontend for this project is not a javascript application like Vue, Angular, or ReactJS.
+The following organization is suitable for a regular project with Sass, jQuery, and Images.
+Here's how I like to organize my files:

 app/javascript/